SarahHenze/QPuB/README.md

 ## QPuB - Quantification of peptide using Bayesian approach

-   QPuB employs Bayesian statistical inference based on Markov chain Monte Carlo sampling to learn the posterior distribution of the converison factors for the peptide products
+   QPuB employs Bayesian statistical inference based on Markov chain Monte Carlo sampling to learn the posterior distribution of the converison factors for the peptide products.

 * **Execution**

+  In order to run QPuB, users are strongly advised to install **R** with version **3.5.0** or above

   Execution of QPuB proceeds through two simple steps

     * manually download the package and unzip the file in your local computer